Memory refresh: Types of refresh circuits

 For example, DDR SDRAM has a refresh time of 64 ms and 8,192 rows, so the refresh cycle interval is 7.8 μs.

-Recent generations of DRAM chips contain an integral refresh counter, and the memory control circuitry can either use this counter or provide a row address from an external counter.
-These chips have three standard ways to provide refresh, selected by different patterns of signals on the "column select" (CAS) and "row select" (RAS) lines:
+Generations of DRAM chips developed after 2012 contain an integral refresh counter, and the memory control circuitry can either use this counter or provide a row address from an external counter.
+These chips have three standard ways to provide refresh, selected by different patterns of signals on the column select (CAS) and row select (RAS) lines: